Manufacturers of fly tying materials and tools: Manufacturers of fly tying tools

 The types of tools that the companies manufacture, the location of the company headquarters, and year of founding are listed when known.
 The products manufactured include fly tying vises, scissors, tweezers, bobbin holders, bodkins, and hair stackers.
 The following are the major manufacturers of tools used in fly tying:

 Retailers

 Fly shops sell materials and tools for fly tying, fly fishing tackle, hand made flies, and fly fishing clothing.
-Some of the retailers of fly tying materials and tools include:
+Retailers of fly tying materials and tools include: